You are here

 - Blender: A free professional 3D content-creation application, with a wide array of features.
 Blender has a significant learning curve.
 However, it can be used to create animated films, visual effects, art, 3D printed models, interactive 3D applications, and even video games.
 Consult with our in-house graphic designer.

 - Your print will be processed and you will receive an email notifying you when your printed object is available for pickup at the library service desk.

 - Hershey campus users can pick up your 3D printed objects at the library service desk during the library staffed hours.
 University Park Program users can pick up print at the UPP office: CMSB Suite 308, 1850 E. Park Ave, State College.

-- We are charging $.05 per gram for PLA, $.07 per gram for TPU and $.08 per gram for PLA with soluble support, simply to recuperate the cost of the filament.
+- We are charging $.03 per gram for PLA, $.03 per gram for PETG, $.06 per gram for TPU, $.07 per gram for Nylon, and $.07 per gram for soluble support, simply to recuperate the cost of the filament.
 Your first 100 grams are free.
 Check FAQs for more details.